Congratulations 2026-2027 Board of Governors!

 B. Advisors

 iii.
-Advisor(s)-Spouse of the 5th and 91st Vice Commanders, respectively and Spouses of the 5th and 91st Command Chiefs, respectively.
+Advisor(s)-Spouse of the 5th and 91st Deputy Commanders, respectively and Spouses of the 5th and 91st Command Chiefs, respectively.

 iv.
-Other Advisor(s) as designated by Wing Leadership or their Spouses.
+Other Advisor(s) as designated by Wing Leadership or their Spouse, if the above are unable to perform their duties IAW the MSC By-laws.

 C. Appointed Positions